limeg/ms08-067-case-study/README.md

-# pen-testing
-Legacy Attack Detection with LimaCharlie
+# Legacy Attack Detection with LimaCharlie